CLOUDS-Interactive-Documentary/EmptyVisualSystem/README.md

 Next you need to rename the project to the name of your sketch,

 * Rename the project file from EmptyVisualSystem to something else
-* In EmptyVisualSystem.h modify the system name to match your sketch
+* In `CloudsVisualSystemEmpty.h` modify the system name to match your sketch

 		string getSystemName(){
 			return "MyVisualSystem"